ggold7046/tutorials/CONTRIBUTING.md

 * **Interactive tutorials** are authored and submitted as Python files.
   The build system  converts these into Jupyter notebooks and HTML.
 The code in these tutorials is run every time they are built.
-To keep these tutorials up and running all their package dependencies need to be resolved--which makes it more challenging to maintain this type of tutorial.
+To keep these tutorials up and running, all their package dependencies need to be resolved,which makes it more challenging to maintain this type of tutorial.

 * **Non-interactive tutorials** are authored and submitted as reStructuredText files.
 The build system only converts them into HTML;
   the code in them does not run on build.
-These tutorials are easier to create and maintain but they do not provide an interactive experience.
+These tutorials are easier to create and maintain, but they do not provide an interactive experience.
   An example is the [Dynamic Quantization tutorial](https://pytorch.org/tutorials/recipes/recipes/dynamic_quantization.html).